laserpants/trombone/docs/basic-configuration.rst

     $ curl localhost:3010/ping

-A typical response, if the service is running:
+A typical response (if the service is running):

 ::